open-mmlab/mmdetection3d/README.md

 **v1.3.0** was released in 18/10/2023:

 - Support [CENet](https://arxiv.org/abs/2207.12691) in `projects`
-- Enhance Demos with new 3DInferencer.
+- Enhance demos with new 3D inferencers

 **v1.2.0** was released in 4/7/2023